Fredericksburg built a railroad to Gordonsville

 Source: Library of Congress, Rand, McNally & Co.'s Virginia and West Virginia (Rand, McNally and Company's business atlas, 1878-79)

-The Royal Land Company controlled the Potomac, Fredericksburg & Piedmont Railroad for two years, between 1876-88.
+The Royal Land Company gained control of the Potomac, Fredericksburg & Piedmont Railroad between 1876-88.
 It planned to build the Shenandoah Valley and Ohio Railroad west of Orange across the Blue Ridge via Swift Run Gap, to access timber and coal on 155,000 acres owned in Rockingham and Pendleton counties.
 The potential for expansion to Pittsburg was also part of the company's planning.

 The company also planned to extend the Potomac, Fredericksburg & Piedmont Railroad east of Fredericksburg to a port on the Potomac River at Mathias Point.
 That extension would provide a direct route for shipping the company's timber and coal to market.